Table of Contents

-In this article, we will discuss ways for hedging your finances against inflation.
+In this article, we will discuss ways to hedge your finances against inflation.
 But before we look at the strategies to beat inflation, let us understand what it is exactly, how inflation in India is calculated, and look at the impact of inflation on investments.
 It is important to be well-armed with the knowledge to take down this beast and successfully manage your finances.

 What is Inflation?

 So what is inflation?
 Technically, it is the gradual increase in the general price level of goods and services in an economy over some time.
 In simpler terms, it means that you need more money to buy the same items you could have bought for less in the past, that is, your money loses purchasing power.
 This is the reason why a small amount of money in the past could buy more than the same amount today.
-The extent of inflation in India is measured as a percentage and is calculated on a yearly basis.
+The extent of inflation in India is measured as a percentage and is calculated every year.

 Let us use an example to understand inflation’s meaning better.
 Suppose you want to buy a bike.
 You calculate that if you put aside money each month, you will be able to buy the bike after one year.
 As you diligently save without making any investments, you eagerly await the day when you can afford your dream bike.